Nov 3, 2024

 It all started in 2008, during a global financial crisis that shook people’s trust in traditional banking systems.
 Amid this turmoil Satoshi published a whitepaper titled “Bitcoin: A Peer-to-Peer Electronic Cash System.”
 At its core, it proposed a decentralized system where trust is replaced by cryptographic proof and transactions are recorded on a public ledger called the blockchain.
 The whitepaper wasn’t just a technical guide—it was a philosophical declaration against the flaws of traditional financial systems, which often relied on intermediaries that could fail, manipulate, or exclude individuals.
 By presenting Bitcoin as a borderless, censorship-resistant, and transparent form of money, Satoshi crafted more than a protocol; they created a manifesto for a decentralized future, where financial sovereignty lies in the hands of the people.

 On January 3, 2009, the first Bitcoin block, known as the Genesis Block, was mined.
 This marked the birth of Bitcoin and the start of a movement toward financial independence and innovation.
-This event marked the official birth of Bitcoin and the dawn of a movement aimed at reshaping the global financial landscape.
 Embedded in the Genesis Block was a message referencing the instability of traditional banking—a symbolic reminder of Bitcoin’s mission to provide an alternative.
 This first block set the foundation for what would become a revolutionary experiment in decentralization, trust, and financial independence.

 What exactly is Bitcoin?